NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 High Power Committee (HPC)

-Sri Balaji Society, Pune (Sri Balaji Society, Pune) is steadily moving towards the status of a Deemed University.
-The President of Sri Balaji Society, Pune is the Executive Director of BIMM and the Dean of BITM, BIIB and BIMHRD.
-The Directors of the Society are basically professors assigned with additional key roles & responsibilities in the interest of the students of all the four Management Institutes as is the case with many renowned institutes like IIMs.
+Sri Balaji Society, Pune has now achieved a new milestone by turning into Sri Balaji University.
+The Directors of the Institutes are basically professors assigned with additional key roles & responsibilities in the interest of the students of all the four Management Institutes as is the case with many renowned institutes like IIMs.
 Each institute is headed by a highly qualified Director who has fully qualified faculties and staff to assist.

-The following Central Departments of Sri Balaji Society, Pune (Sri Balaji Society, Pune), which are integral part of each institute regulate the norms, standards, practices and processes for quality control in training and development of the students of all the four institutes:-
+The following Central Departments of Sri Balaji University, Pune which are integral part of each institute regulate the norms, standards, practices and processes for quality control in training and development of the students of all the four institutes:-

 (a).
 Engineers are preferred for the systems specialization.